Mariners vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners are 53-40 in games they were favored on the moneyline (winning 57% of those games).
+- The Mariners have gone 53-41 in games they were listed as the moneyline favorite (winning 56.4% of those games).

+- When it has played as moneyline favorites with odds of -175 or shorter, Seattle has a record of 21-9 (70%).

-- The Mariners have an implied moneyline win probability of 61.5% in this game.
+- The Mariners have an implied moneyline win probability of 63.6% in this contest.

-- In the 137 games in which bookmakers have set an over/under for Seattle, it has combined with opponents to go over the total 68 times (68-64-5).
+- Seattle has played in 138 games with over/under set, and have combined with opponents to go over the total 69 times (69-64-5).

+- The Mariners have a 4-13-0 record against the spread this season (covering just 23.5% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!